oliv5/cmUpdater/README.md

 #How to use

-Make sure you meet all requirements and then replace my device-information in the cmupdater.sh file with yours, set all options to your liking and then and run the file via the terminal
+Make sure you meet all requirements and then replace my device-information in the cmupdater.sh file with yours, set all options to your liking and then run the file via the terminal

 #Changelog